BHoM/documentation/docs/Contributing/posting-test-files.md

 - Zip your test script file.
 - Drag and drop the test script file in the body of the GitHub issue or PR.

+## Large test files
+The zipped test file must be less than 50 MB (GitHub size limit), and in general should be less than 10 MB.
+If your test file is larger than that, it means that you've embedded (internalised) too much testing data.
+You should simplify the test script to use the minimal amount of data necessary to reproduce the problem.
+If your test script purposedly targets a large model, then the script should only hold a reference to such model (e.g. a link to it) and the model should be uploaded via another file hosting service.